The term artificial intelligence has been around for 75 years.

 At the same time, simple software prompts can break down the candidates into a series of scores given to each application and offer the best prospects numerically.

 Can the computer learn from those lists?
-No, and based on the extremely high number of applications, the HR department probably can’t learn from the success of their chosen few either.
+No. Based on the extremely high number of applications, the HR department probably can’t learn from the success of their chosen few either.

 But AI can.